Def Leppard’s “Nine Lives” single was released on April 27, 2008.

 And why not?

-The band’s music already crossed over beyond rock, and their influence on other rock and non-rock artists showed how wide their appeal was across music genres — just ask Def Leppard fans Lady Gaga, Pink, Maroon 5, Jewel, Allison Krauss, John Mayer, and so on.
+The band’s music had already crossed over into other areas beyond rock, and their influence on other artists confirmed how far-reaching their appeal was across genres — just ask Def Leppard fans Lady Gaga, Pink, Maroon 5, Mariah Carey, Jewel, Allison Krauss, John Mayer, and so on.

 Def Leppard and Taylor Swift’s “CMT Crossroads” performance was also released in 2008 (i.e. the same year as “Nine Lives”).